beckscode/webapp/README.md

 set your own username and password on the command line

 TODOS:
-Add react redux(?) and corresponding node files
+Add react redux(?) and corresponding node files,
-Add Postgres database with Postgis add-on
+Add Postgres database with Postgis add-on,
-Add Redis store
+Add Redis store,
 Add Dockerbuild: to include the above and pylint, pytest, eslint, mocha/chai.
 No need for webpack/babel since we're using evergreen browser.